rnduldulaojr/tornado-swirl/README.md

 ## TODOS
 - Support of ```object``` type.
 Current version does not support OpenAPI ```object``` type (directly).
 One will need to declare model classes and mark them with the @schema decorator and reference them.
+- We are trying to lower the python version requirements.
+Python2.7 support will require a significant recode because of how we generate the path spec data (we add a path_spec attribute to the instance method/handler which is allowed in Python3+ but not in Python 2.7).
+There is a weird behavior in Python3.5 where in the parsing of the URL patterns returns an arbitrary pattern:  i.e. in some test runs, a URL pattern is detected as /test/{a}/{b} and sometimes it comes out as /test/{b}/{a}.
+For now, only tests for Python 3.6 and Python 3.7 are passing (via tox).

 ## Comments